These parks in Hong Kong are your serene escapes from the city...

 1. Victoria Park

-Located in the heart of Hong Kong Island in Causeway Bay, Victoria Park is a diverse city hangout with accessible playgrounds and a wide selection of public facilities, such as tennis courts, basketball courts, roller skating rinks and a model boat pool which is a favourite for old and young.
-Have a seat at this lovely park when you feel tired from all the walking in shopping malls or when you want a quick break from all the noises and massive crowd in Causeway Bay.
-On Sundays, the park is buzzing with domestic helpers who like to catch up there on their day off.
+Located in the heart of Hong Kong Island in Causeway Bay, Victoria Park is a diverse city hangout with accessible playgrounds and a wide selection of public facilities, such as tennis courts, basketball courts, roller skating rinks, and a model boat pool.
+Have a seat at this lovely park when you feel tired from all the walking in shopping malls or when you want a quick break from all the noises and massive crowds in Causeway Bay.
+On Sundays, the park is buzzing with domestic helpers who like to catch up on their day off.

 Victoria Park, 1 Hing Fat Street, Causeway Bay, Hong Kong

-Located in Admiralty, Hong Kong Park is one of the best parks in the city.
-Along with an artificial lake and a waterfall, there are also an array of modernised facilities, including a Tai Chi Garden for those who need space for practicing, an aviary for bird watching and the Vantage Point which provides a panoramic view of the park.
+Located near Admiralty, Hong Kong Park is one of the best parks in the city.
+Along with an artificial lake and a waterfall, there is also an array of modernised facilities, including a Tai Chi Garden for those who need space for practising, an aviary for bird watching, and the Vantage Point which provides a panoramic view of the park.
 Hong Kong Park also houses a selection of preserved historic garrison buildings that were built between 1842 and 1910, such as Flagstaff House, which was formerly the residence of the Commander-in-Chief of the British Armed Forces and is now a tea museum.

 Hong Kong Park, 19 Cotton Tree Drive, Central, Hong Kong

-Sun Yat Sen Memorial Park is named after the father of modern China Dr. Sun to commemorate his contribution during the Xinhai Revolution.
-It’s close to the city – approximately 15 minutes walk from Sheung Wan MTR – and a pleasant location for a quick picnic and a nice breath of fresh air.
-The Park also has a seven-a-side soccer pitch and two basketball courts for teens and children to get their muscles stretched and to sweat it out.
-It’s one of the most accessible parks in Hong Kong to go on a picnic.
+Sun Yat Sen Memorial Park is named after the father of modern China, Dr Sun, to commemorate his contribution to the Xinhai Revolution.
+This park in Hong Kong is conveniently close to the city – approximately a 15-minute walk from the Sheung Wan MTR station – and makes a pleasant location for quick picnics.
+The park also features a wonderful soccer pitch and two basketball courts, so that teens and children can stretch their muscles and sweat it out.

 Sun Yat Sen Memorial Park, 16 Eastern Street North, Sai Ying Pun, Hong Kong